Episode 144. Crazy News Stories from 'The Times' Publication

 This is crazy.

-85% of all gaming revenue comes from free to play games.
+85% of all gaming revenue comes from free-to-play games.

-That's nuts through uh ad revenues, in-game transactions, and optional purchases.
+Through ad revenues, in-game transactions, and optional purchases.

 Wow.

-So you know, like that's the ironic thing is that these games are making significantly more while being more generous to the actual player experience.
+So, you know, like, that's the ironic thing is that these games are making significantly more while being more generous to the actual player experience.

 Yeah, that's pretty crazy.